mbasa/pgGeocoder/README.md

    $ bash scripts/maintenance.sh 1
    ```

-The above steps take around 45 mins to complete depending on the specs of the computer.
+   Note: The maintainance script will take around 45 mins to complete depending on the specs of the computer.

 ## Tables/Functions